 - Conception at an age above 40

 - Carrying twins or multiples

 - Family history of pregnancy-induced hypertension

 Apart from the blood pressure readings, the symptoms mentioned below may indicate elevated blood pressure:

 - Flushed skin

 - Shortness of breath

-Blood pressure level is determined by two values–systolic and diastolic.
-The Systolic value is the upper number that determines the pressure when the heart is actively pumping blood through the arteries.
-The Diastolic value is the bottom number that indicates the pressure in arteries when the heart is at rest between the beats.
+The blood pressure level is determined by two values – systolic and diastolic.
+The systolic value is the upper number that determines the pressure when the heart is actively pumping blood through the arteries.
+The diastolic value is the bottom number that indicates the pressure in arteries when the heart is at rest between the beats.

 As per the American Heart Association (AHA), 120/80 mmHg indicates a normal blood pressure reading.
 Readings above 140/90 mmHg are considered to be high blood pressure or hypertension.
 You shall have your blood pressure monitored at every appointment during pregnancy.
 If you are diagnosed with high blood pressure, your doctor may suggest that you take several readings at different times in the day to keep a check on the rise or fall of your blood pressure level.

 What Are the Risk Factors for High Blood Pressure During Pregnancy?